 As a citizen, business or property owner in Overland Park, you have made an important choice to be in the city.
 If you like the community just the way it is, you should care because change is always happening.
 If you want aspects of the community advanced, you should care enough to help identify what needs to be addressed.

-6. Who will lead the vision plan?
+6. Who led the vision plan?

-8. How long will the process last?
+8. How long did the process last?

 From its initial start, the entire planning process spanned approximately 14 months.
 The public engagement process kicked off in January of 2018 and there were multiple opportunities to get involved in the planning process during 2018.